Great Internet Mersenne Prime Search: Algorithm

-In 2018, GIMPS adopted the Fermat primality test as an alternative option for primality testing, while keeping the Lucas-Lehmer test as a double-check for Mersenne numbers detected as probable primes by the Fermat test.
-(While the Lucas-Lehmer test is deterministic and the Fermat test is only probabilistic, the probability of the Fermat test finding a Fermat pseudoprime that is not prime is vastly lower than the error rate of the Lucas-Lehmer test due to computer hardware errors.)
+In 2018, GIMPS adopted a Fermat primality test with basis a=3 as an alternative option for primality testing, while keeping the Lucas–Lehmer test as a double-check for Mersenne numbers detected as probable primes by the Fermat test.
+This new test is called PRP (probable prime) in GIMPS parlance.
+Using a method devised by Robert Gerbicz, GIMPS can be "99.999+%" sure that a PRP result is generated correctly.
+As a result, even though the Lucas–Lehmer test is deterministic and the Fermat test is only probabilistic, the probability of the Fermat test finding a Fermat pseudoprime that is not prime is vastly lower than the error rate of the Lucas–Lehmer test due to computer hardware errors.

-In September 2020, GIMPS began to support primality proofs based on verifiable delay functions.
+In September 2020, GIMPS began to support primality proofs based on verifiable delay functions countributed by Krzysztof Pietrzak.
 The proof files are generated while the Fermat primality test is in progress.
-These proofs, together with an error-checking algorithm devised by Robert Gerbicz, provide a complete confidence in the correctness of the test result and eliminate the need for double checks.
-First-time Lucas-Lehmer tests were deprecated in April 2021.
+These proofs, together with Gerbicz's error-checking algorithm (see above), provide a complete confidence in the correctness of the test result and eliminate the need for double checks (check of proof could be run in 1/100 of the time of the original Fermat computation).
+First-time Lucas–Lehmer tests were deprecated in April 2021, leaving LL to only be used on probable primes found by the Fermat test.
+PRP and LL are very similar in terms of runtime; the preference comes from a higher confidence in PRP results.

 GIMPS also has sub-projects to factor known composite Mersenne and Fermat numbers.
+These use the elliptic-curve factorization method and Williams's p + 1 algorithm.

 History

 The project began in early January 1996, with a program that ran on i386 computers.

 The name for the project was coined by Luke Welsh, one of its earlier searchers and the co-discoverer of the 29th Mersenne prime.

 Within a few months, several dozen people had joined, and over a thousand by the end of the first year.

 Joel Armengaud, a participant, discovered the primality of M1,398,269 on November 13, 1996.

 Since then, GIMPS has discovered a new Mersenne prime every 1 to 2 years on average.
-However, no new Mersenne prime has been found since 2018, constituting the longest period without a new discovery since the start of the project (over 4 years as of February 2023).
+However, the most recent largest prime found in October 2024 took nearly six years to find.